AdobeDocs/experience-platform.en/help/sources/connectors/adobe-applications/marketo/marketo-namespaces.md

 ---
-keywords: Experience Platform;home;popular topics;Marketo source connector;namespaces;schemas
+keywords: Experience Platform;home;popular topics;Marketo source connector;namespaces;schemas;b2b;B2B
 solution: Experience Platform
-title: Marketo namespaces
+title: B2B namespaces and schemas
 topic-legacy: overview
 description: This document provides an overview of custom namespaces required when creating a Marketo Engage source connector.
 exl-id: f1592be5-987e-41b8-9844-9dea5bd452b9
 ---
-# [!DNL Marketo Engage] namespaces and schemas
+# B2B namespaces and schemas

 This document provides information on the underlying set up for the B2B namespaces and schemas used with [!DNL Marketo Engage] (hereinafter referred to as "[!DNL Marketo]").
 This document also provides details around setting up your Postman automation utility required for generating [!DNL Marketo] B2B namespaces and schemas.

-## Set up the [!DNL Marketo] namespace and schema auto-generation utility
+## Set up B2B namespaces and schema auto-generation utility

 The first step in using the [!DNL Marketo] namespace and schema auto-generation utility is to set up your Platform developer console and [!DNL Postman] environment.